Jakub Solnický

 Jakub Solnický (born 16 December 1994) is a Czech professional squash player.
 He reached a career high ranking of 86 in the world during January 2022.

 Biography

 In March 2024, Solnický won his third successive Czech national title.

-In February 2025, Solnický won his 4th PSA title after securing victory in the Brno Open and followed up the success on 1 March 2025 by winning a 5th title at Poznań Open the during the 2024–25 PSA Squash Tour.
+In February 2025, Solnický won his fourth PSA title after securing victory in the Brno Open and followed up the success on 1 March 2025 by winning a fifth title at Poznań Open during the 2024–25 PSA Squash Tour.
+Solnický won a sixth title in February 2026, during the 2025–26 PSA Squash Tour, winning the Brno Open.